PKU (Phenylketonuria) in your baby

 Your baby has to inherit a gene change for PKU from both parents to have PKU.
-If she inherits the gene from just one parent, she has the gene change for PKU, but she doesn’t have PKU.
+If they inherit the gene from just one parent, they have the gene change for PKU but they don’t have PKU.
 When this happens, your baby is called a PKU carrier.
-A PKU carrier has the gene change but doesn’t have PKU.

-If your baby is tested before he’s a full day old, it’s possible for the test to miss PKU.
-Some experts recommend that if your baby was tested within the first 24 hours of life, he should be tested again at 1 to 2 weeks of age.
+If your baby is tested before they are a full day old, it’s possible for the test to miss PKU.
+Some experts recommend that if your baby was tested within the first 24 hours of life, they should be tested again at 1 to 2 weeks of age.

-Babies born with PKU seem normal for the first few months of life.
-But without treatment, they begin to have signs and symptoms of the illness at about 6 months of age.
+Babies who have PKU seem normal for the first few months of life.
+But without treatment, they begin to show signs and symptoms of the illness at about 6 months of age.
 These include:

-If your baby has PKU, he may need testing as often as once a week or more often for the first year of life to check his phenylalanine levels.
-After that, he may have testing once or twice a month throughout childhood.
+If your baby has PKU, they may need testing as often as once a week or more often for the first year of life to check their phenylalanine levels.
+After that, they may have testing once or twice a month throughout childhood.

 Your baby needs to follow a special meal plan that is low in phenylalanine.
 It’s best to start this meal plan as soon as possible, ideally within the first 7 to 10 days of life.